Table of Contents

 Q 6.
 Can you elaborate on your skills?

 Ans.
-(Interviewer point of view)Here, the interviewer needs crisp and cleanse information about technological knowledge.
+(Interviewer point of view)Here, the interviewer needs crisp and clean information about technological knowledge.
 You can mention any recent course details if you feel they add an advantage to your career.

 Q 7.
 Can you explain how your experiences match the current job position in our company?

 Ans.
-(Interviewer point of view) At this point, the interviewer wants you to give technical reasons so as to match exactly the job position.
-You need to ensure the interviewer that you have worked on the respective technologies which the current job position requires.
+(Interviewer point of view) At this point, the interviewer wants you to give technical reasons to match exactly the job position.
+You need to ensure the interviewer that you have worked on the respective technologies that the current job position requires.

-In answer, you can focus on the current job requirement in the company and the experience you worked on respective projects in your previous jobs.
-You need to be patient and on the verge to explain the interviewer all the minute details of the technologies used for the current job position.
+In answer, you can focus on the current job requirement in the company and the experience you have had on respective projects in your previous jobs.
+You need to be patient and on the verge of telling the interviewer all the minute details of the technologies used for the current job position.Ā

 Q 8.
 Why do you want to switch to a Japanese language-related job?